 Advanced Beginner Weaving

 Prerequisite: Students must have taken a beginning weaving class or have some weaving experience.
-They must also have their own loom at home and be able to warp their loom independently.
+They must be able to warp their loom independently.

 Beginning Spinning on a Wheel